 - Immunochromatographic lateral flow assay (COVID -19 antigen rapid test) for the detection of SARS-Cov-2 antigen in suspected cases from throat swab material

 - Serological detection (ECLIA) for SARS-Cov-2 antibodies (IgG) from serum / plasma, which provides information on a previous COVID-19 infection or on the effect of immunization (vaccination).
 In this test neutralizing antibodies are measured.

 The service of the PCR or antigen test includes the professional taking of a throat swab by colleagues from the Course Health and Nursing, laboratory analysis in the test laboratory and electronic reporting (always in German and English) to the client by the laboratory staff.
 Our PCR results are usually sent to you within 12-36 hours (express service – report within 4 hours is possible for an additional fee) and are suitable for submission to the health authority.
-The result of the antigen test is available within approx. 20 minutes (only on a physicians request).
+The result of the antigen test is available within approx. 20 minutes.
 The antigen tests must also be performed by a healthcare professional.

-- COVID -19-Ag test (rapid antigen test): only on a physicians request
+- COVID -19-Ag test (rapid antigen test): 20 EUR (no VAT to be payed)

 In the Biomedical Science Course under the direction of FH-Professor Dr. rer. medic.
 Marco Kachler (Head of Degree Program) and FH-Professor Dr. rer. nat.
 Astrid Paulitsch-Fuchs (molecular and microbiologist), a COVID-19 test laboratory was established at the Carinthia University of Applied Sciences.
 The laboratory has been officially approved in accordance with Section 28c of the Epidemic Act in May 2020 and has been carrying out COVID-19 tests since then.
 The COVID-19 tests are carried out exclusively by scientifically qualified biomedical analysts and are professionally validated according to the four-eyes principle.